JulianusAurelius/Syneural-Website/Syneural/readme.txt

         -Return to Home.
 I have a button on pretty much every page that allows the user to navigate back to the main site
         -iframes.
 I wanted to have a horizontal bar that you can scroll but not move the page, so you can select from a larger pool of options, and I went with iframes.
-It took a bit of work, and seperate CSS files, but I got iframes into the page and I feel they look very nice.
+It took a bit of work, and separate CSS files, but I got iframes into the page and I feel they look very nice.